eshazen/retro-25/README.md

 `hardware` has the design files for the CPU and keyboard/display boards

-`firmware/bootloader` has a small serial/flash bootloader which should be programmed at $0000 `firmware/calc` has the main calculator operating firmware `firmware/umon` has a simple Z80 monitor I wrote for debugging `firmware/basic` has a hacked version of MS BASIC (4K integer version from 1978)
+* `firmware/bootloader` has a small serial/flash bootloader which should be programmed at $0000
+* `firmware/calc` has the main calculator operating firmware
+* `firmware/umon` has a simple Z80 monitor I wrote for debugging
+* `firmware/basic` has a hacked version of MS BASIC (4K integer version from 1978)
+* `util` has some utility software, including:

 ## Hardware
 The hardware consists of two boards, a CPU board and an LED+display board.